 Currents is for ideas that need to stretch beyond the word limit of a journal article, but don’t require the length or extensive documentation of a traditional monograph.
 All Currents will be between 15,000 and 30,000 words, and will have a strong central argument that is both concise and fresh.
 A Current can originate from master’s theses, blog posts, Twitter threads, conference papers or posters, etc. The series will span the range of our publication program: deaf education, deaf history, deaf studies, disability studies, signed language interpretation and translation, and signed language linguistics.

 Prospective authors are also encouraged to include videos of any length.
 They could be signed summaries of the book’s sections (and can be done in any sign language as long as they are captioned in English) or a complete translation of the text.
 The print and ebook editions will have URLs as well as QR codes so readers can be taken to the video content immediately.

 Currents will be published on an expedited schedule without sacrificing scholarly quality: every Current will be peer-reviewed, board-approved, and professionally edited.

 Gallaudet University Press is currently accepting manuscript proposals for the series.
 See below for information about submitting a proposal.

+To inquire about potential interest in your project, you may submit a brief email query describing your project.
+Or you may proceed directly to submitting a proposal.
 We welcome proposals for projects in all our fields of publication.
 Your proposal must include the following information:

 Please send proposals to: firstname.lastname@example.org